Namraj14/Prompting/Grounding.md

 ## Grounding in Agentforce

+### RAG is a grounding technique where relevant information is retrieved from a knowledge source and added to the prompt before sending it to the LLM, resulting in more accurate and context-aware responses.

 ### What is Grounding?

 Grounding is the process of providing an LLM with relevant business data before generating a response.
 This improves accuracy, relevance, and trustworthiness.